SorellaLabs/brontes/book/cli/brontes/db/generate-traces.md

 # brontes db generate-traces

-Generates traces and will store them in libmdbx (also clickhouse if --feature local-clickhouse)
+Generates traces and store them in libmdbx (also clickhouse if --feature local-clickhouse)

 ```bash
 $ brontes db generate-traces --help